keu/docs/astro/airflow-api.md

 This methodology works with any Deployment in any Astro Workspace or cluster.

-1. In each task in Deployment A, run the following API request with the Deployment API key ID and secret to retrieve an Astro access token:
+1. On the target Deployment, run the following API request to retrieve the Astro access token:

     ```sh
         curl --location --request POST "https://auth.astronomer.io/oauth/token" \